jsdoc/jsdoc.github.io/content/en/plugins-markdown.md

 ## Enabling the Markdown plugin

-To enable the Markdown plugin, add the string `plugins/markdown` to the `plugins` property in your [JSDoc configuration file][config-file]:
+To enable the Markdown plugin, add the string `plugins/markdown` to the `plugins` array in your [JSDoc configuration file][config-file]:

 {% example "Configuration file that enables the Markdown plugin" %}